KforG/keyfile-generator-extractor/README.md

 Once you have entered the password the program will output your private key in a compressed WIF format which you can then import into your wallet of choice.
 It will also print a QR code to make it easy to import into wallets like Coinomi.

+## Keyfile generator
+Generate your own keyfile with an existing private key.

+To use this generator you need to have a private key in a WIF format.

+After launching the program it will prompt you for the private key and then the desired password.
+This will be the same password that your new keyfile will be generated in, if you forget the password you can not recover the private key from the keyfile or use the keyfile in any other way.

+Shortly after a new keyfile.hex will appear in the same directory as the program was run from, and the program will output a message saying the generation was successful or unsuccessful.
+If the latter is true DO NOT use the keyfile.

 ## How to build
 I strongly recommend people to build this themselves.